 The largest brains in human evolution were those of the Cro-Magnons, who were European ice-age hunter-gatherers.
 Meat is the primary source of energy in the hunter-gatherer diet.
-The second largest brains, incidentally, were those of the Neanderthals - also hunter-gatherers - whose diet consisted mainly of meat.
-Current Western Europeans, according to recent D.N.A. studies, are largely descended from European ice-age hunter-gatherers, however their brains are about 300 cc smaller.
-This reduction in brain volume must have taken place after the transition from a hunter-gatherer diet to an agricultural diet; in the latter, carbohydrates from grain products, potatoes, rice and the like form an additional major source of energy which did not exist before the invention of agriculture, thus reducing the need to eat meat.
+The second largest brains, incidentally, were those of the Neanderthals — also hunter-gatherers — whose diet consisted mainly of meat.
+Current Western Europeans, according to recent D.N.A. studies, are largely descended from European ice-age hunter-gatherers, but their brains are about 300 cc smaller.
+This reduction in brain volume must have taken place after the transition from hunter-gatherer to agricultural diet; in the latter, carbohydrates from grain products, potatoes, rice and the like form an additional major source of energy which did not exist before the invention of agriculture, thus reducing the need to eat meat.